+2. Stock - defined as:

-2. Stock -- Any single or any twin from a motorcycle approved for licensed use on public roads, or any commercially available "industrial" I.C. engine meeting the above displacement limits.
-(If you are not sure whether or not your engine qualifies as stock, contact the organizers)
+- Any single cylinder engine, or - Any twin cylinder engine from a motorcycle approved for licensed use on public roads, or - Any commercially available "industrial" IC engine meeting the above displacement limits.

+Note: If you are not sure whether or not your engine qualifies as "stock", contact the organizers.